 After completing BA and JD degrees at UW, Stan worked on Governor Dan Evans's staff in Olympia and then returned to UW as an assistant to President Charles Odegaard.
-Subsequently, Stan became a senior administrator at UW-founding the Development Office (now UW Advancement) before becoming Vice President for University Affairs at Washington State University.
-At the top of his career in higher education, Stan decided to pursue his ambition to be a full-time artist.
-He currently lives in Palm Springs, California and has studios there and at Snakelum Point just outside Coupeville, Washington.
-Stan, along with his mother and sister, are benefactors of the University of Washington and have established the "Calvin and Helen Schmid Fund for CSDE".
-Stan has also spoken at several CDSE events in the late 1990s and 2000s, most notably at Memorial Session in honor of Calvin Schmid that I organized at the 1996 meeting of the Population Association of America (a video of the event is posted on the CSDE website), which featured remembrances by Professor Emeritus Frank Miyamoto and many former students of Calvin Schmid.
+Subsequently, Stan became a senior administrator at UW-providing leadership to the development and university relations programs (now UW Advancement) before becoming Vice President for University Affairs at Washington State University.
+At the top of his career in higher education, Stan decided to pursue his ambition to be a full-time artist (website, cottage/studio, and a painter's journey).
+He currently lives in Palm Desert, California and has studios there and on Whidbey Island in Washington State.
+The Schmid family are benefactors of the University of Washington and have endowed the "Calvin and Helen Schmid Fund for CSDE".
+Stan has also spoken at several CDSE events, most notably at Memorial Session in honor of Calvin Schmid at the 1995 meeting of the Population Association of America (see video of the memorial session), which featured remembrances by Professor Emeritus Frank Miyamoto and many former students of Calvin Schmid.